Clinical Procedures for Medical Assistants - Binder Ready, 10th Edition

 - NEW!
 SimChart® for the Medical Office (SCMO) connection ties Elsevier’s Educational EHR cases to the appropriate chapters and provides cohesion for the total curriculum solution.

 - NEW!
-New certification examination review on the Evolve companion website helps students use the textbook when studying for certification and will help them create a study plan.
+New certification examination review on Evolve help you use the textbook when studying for certification and will help you to create a study plan.

 - NEW!
 Professionalism and soft skills content emphasizes importance of professional interaction with patients and co-workers.